Quadica/woocommerce-mcp-server/README.md

 WOOCOMMERCE_CONSUMER_SECRET=cs_xxxxxx
 WORDPRESS_USERNAME=ronw
 WORDPRESS_PASSWORD=xxxxx
+MCP_SERVER_API_KEY=xxxxx
 ```
+The currently used keys will be visible in the elestio ENV tab.

 ### 3. Docker Compose Configuration
 The Elestio "Docker Compose" configuration for the app service must be modified to correctly run the application.
 The final app service definition should look like this: